Urdu in the United Kingdom

 Urdu inscription on an obelisk in Barton about the First World War.

 Urdu in the United Kingdom is the fourth most commonly spoken language.
-It is seen as the lingua franca for around two million British South Asians.
 According to the 2021 census, 270,000 people (0.5% of UK residents) listed Urdu as their main language, an increase of 1,000 from 2011.
 Ethnologue reports the total number of Urdu speakers in the UK at over 400,000.
 Since the 1990s, the Department of Health has issued patient information (pamphlets etc.) in Urdu in conjunction with local authorities, which has also led other organisations, institutions and councils to publish public information in Urdu.

 Education

 History

 Britain's Anglophone tradition and inheritance centralises English as the national lingua and vernacular.
 Radical opportunities exist, however, for the productive growth of minority Commonwealth migrant languages such as Urdu and Punjabi, particularly in curriculum-based education, and many Urdu literary societies exist in the UK, such as the CU Urdu society.
-The history of Urdu in British Education can be traced to as early as the 1800s when, under one of its old names, Hindustani, it was being taught to EIC recruits and civil servants, which was mandatory for those wishing to join the Indian Civil Service.
+The history of Urdu in British Education can be traced to as early as the 1800s when Hindustani was being taught to EIC recruits and civil servants, which was mandatory for those wishing to join the Indian Civil Service.
 For this reason, the East India Company founded the Oriental Institute in London, in 1816.

 In Britain, Urdu has been standardised for education, and opportunities to incorporate Urdu as part of teaching exist all the way from primary education to a PhD in Urdu.
 Urdu books are also widely found in British libraries, where in 1967, Britain's first Urdu library was opened in Nottingham.